South Alabama vs. Texas State NCAA Football Odds, Plays and Insights | October 9, 2021

 Texas State Stats and Trends

-- This year, the Bobcats have one ATS win in two games as an underdog of 3.5 points or more.
+- The Bobcats have covered the spread once this year when underdogs by 3.5 points or more (in two chances).

-- Texas State's games this year have hit the over on two of four set point totals (50%).
+- Texas State's games this year have gone over the total in two out of four opportunities (50%).

-- When Texas State scores more than 16.8 points, it is 2-2 against the spread and 1-3 overall.
+- Texas State is 2-2 against the spread and 1-3 overall when the team puts up more than 16.8 points.

-- When Texas State totals more than 288.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- Texas State is 1-2 against the spread and 1-2 overall when the team totals more than 288.8 yards.

-- The Bobcats have six giveaways this season, while the Jaguars have eight takeaways .
+- The Bobcats have turned the ball over six times, two fewer times than the Jaguars have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.